Ross D. Wyllie: Biography

 Wyllie relocated to Melbourne and, on 28 October 1967, became the host of a new pop music TV show, Uptight, for local Channel 0.
 He signed with Festival Records and released a non-charting single, "Smile", in April 1968.
 Uptight ran as a Saturday morning three-hour show until 1969.
 By that time it was being produced by Bob Fraser and the presenter's wife, Eileen Wyllie, for Jardine Productions.
 Molly Meldrum was a regular member of the on-air team.
 Uptight – Party Time, by Ross D. Wyllie and the Uptight Party Team, was issued via Calendar/Festival Records in 1968.
 The record was produced by Roger Savage.
 It contains two side-long medleys of then-current songs including, "Midnight Hour", "You Are My Sunshine" and "Day Tripper".

 Wyllie had a No. 17 hit on Go-Set's National Top 40 in July 1969, with his cover of Ray Stevens' song, "Funny Man".
 His National No. 1 hit, "The Star", followed in November.
 "The Star", written by Johnny Young, was later covered by United Kingdom act Herman's Hermits as "Here Comes the Star".

 In 1970 Uptight was replaced on Channel 0 by a one-hour pop music series, Happening '70, with Wyllie retained as host and Eileen as producer.
 In April he released a double-A-sided single, "Free Born Man" / "My Little Girl", but its sales were affected by the radio ban, during which commercial stations refused to play recordings by Festival Records (among others) from May to October.
 The singer, presenter left Melbourne to return to Brisbane late in 1970 and was replaced on Happening '71, in April 1971, by Jeff Phillips.

+In 1971 Wyllie signed with the Fable label and released a single, "He Gives Us All His Love", in April.
+He followed with "It Takes Time" in August and "Sweet White Dove" in May 1972.